DMOJ/docs/docs/site/pdf_generation.md

 Restart DMOJ for the changes to take effect.

-?>  Selenium requires that the chromedriver and Chromium installations are in your system's `PATH` variable, so the
+?>  Selenium requires that the ChromeDriver and Chromium installations are in your system's `PATH` variable, so the
     `SELENIUM_CUSTOM_CHROME_PATH` and `SELENIUM_CHROMEDRIVER_PATH` variables are entirely optional on standard installations.
 However, they may be set to troubleshoot issues.